 For the safety of our students and faculty, only faculty, staff, and students will be permitted to enter the Kindergarten - 8th grade building.
 At the K-8 campus, parents will drop off and pick up students outside.
 At the preschool, parents will be permitted to enter the building for drop off and pick up, but must adhere to strict health screenings and their assigned 15 minute dropoff/pickup window.
 Non-student family members, outside tutors, vendors, contractors, or other individuals will not be permitted entry without prior permission from the Director of Operations and/or member of the Administration Leadership Team.
+Outside vendors are required to be vaccinated.
 Deliveries will be made at the door, and will be disinfected under UV light before they are passed on to the intended recipient.